-- Assign team responsibilities and authorities: - An integrated records management steering committee consisting of an executive program sponsor (senior vice president or chief executive officer who reports to the board) and key stakeholders from records management, legal, information technology, compliance and other key business groups, will meet regularly to provide program governance, strategic guidance and support. - The records management staff has responsibility for developing, implementing and maintaining the program. - A network of records coordinators will serve as the liaisons between the records management staff and the departments in your organization. - Identify drivers for developing a records management program, and define a strategic plan, goals and objectives that provide your program focus and high visibility and assists in determining the resources needed to support the program. - Develop mission and vision statements in alignment with the strategic plan of your organization.
-The vision statement describes where you want to see the records management program two or three years down the road and the mission statement describes the purpose of the program, services offered, whom the program serves and guides your program towards achieving its vision.
+- a.
+Establish a records management team to develop and implement a strategic plan for the program and to provide a governance structure. - Assign team responsibilities and authorities: - An integrated records management steering committee consisting of an executive program sponsor (senior vice president or chief executive officer who reports to the board) and key stakeholders from records management, legal, information technology, compliance and other key business groups, will meet regularly to provide program governance, strategic guidance and support. - The records management staff has responsibility for developing, implementing and maintaining the program. - A network of records coordinators will serve as the liaisons between the records management staff and the departments in your organization. - Identify drivers for developing a records management program, and define a strategic plan, goals and objectives that provide your program focus and high visibility and assists in determining the resources needed to support the program. - Develop mission and vision statements in alignment with the strategic plan of your organization.
+The vision statement describes where you want to see the records management program two or three years down the road and the mission statement describes the purpose of the program, services offered, whom the program serves and guides your program towards b.
+Conduct an organization-wide inventory of the records in your office.

+- achieving its vision.
 These statements will help you prioritize projects and develop an implementation plan based on the resources available. - Obtain senior management support for the establishment and continual management of a records management program. - Determine what services will be done "in-house" and what services will be done by outside vendors and consultants.